Anverin/Diploma-work/README.md

+SPA based on Angular v14 (with a ready-made backend), an advertising site with the ability to order a service and a database of articles.
+##
 Layout with an adaptive version (HTML, SCSS, flex, grid, media queries), use of Angular modules, registration and login functionality (token exchange tools in localStorage), routing using Angular, form validation using regular expressions, HTTP requests (GET, POST), use of ngIf and ngFor structural directives, filter functionality for articles, comments on articles, likes and dislikes, functionality for loading more comments, loader implementation, use of MatSnackBar , Owl Carousel.
 Interaction with local backend via Rest API.
 In the development process - working with Swagger, Postman.

 ## Development server